d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     1. "row": **REQUIRED**

-        Must contain the details of the connecting system, and how many e-mails was received from it, for that particular combination of the policy evaluated.
+        The details of the connecting system, and how many e-mails was received from it, for that particular combination of the policy evaluated.

         **MUST** contain three elements, in order: "source_ip", "count", and "policy_evaluated"